mathjax/MathJax-docs/api/elementjax.rst

 .. describe:: inputJax

-    The name of the input jax that created the element.
+    A reference to the input jax that created the element.

 .. describe:: outputJax

-    The name of the output jax that has processed this element.
+    A reference to the output jax that has processed this element.

 .. describe:: inputID